joelkoz/NodeMDA/nodemda-standards/README.md

 ## Security

+1. It is expected that there is a class named `User` with a stereotype of `Entity` in the root package of the model.

 1. Security is handled using a role based system.
 There are three implied roles in the system: AdminRole, UserRole, and GuestRole.
 Any authenticated user has the UserRole.
 Unauthenticated users have the GuestRole.
 The AdminRole is reserved for system administrators.